jspsych/simulation-examples/README.md

 **Example 2: Testing with a Framework**.
 This example uses the same experiment, but uses the Jasmine testing library to run the tests.
 [Code](), [Live Demo]().

+## Use Case 2: Generating Simulated Datasets

+Simulation can be used to generate datasets that will have the same exact structure as the final data, ensuring that analysis scripts built prior to data collection will work properly.
+Customizing the parameters of the simulation also allows the researcher to generate datasets with known properties, such as effect sizes or the frequency of outliers.

+**Example: Customizing Parameters**.
+This simulation of a Stroop task uses the `simulation_options` and a [configuration file]() to control the response time distributions for incongruent and congruent trials.
+It also includes a parameter to control the probability that a subject will be inattentive and just respond as quickly as possible to everything.
+[Code](), [Live Demo]().

+## Use Case 3: Speeding Up Development

+When building experiments it can be helpful to skip over portions of the experiment that are already complete to test the piece that is being actively developed.
+In some cases, earlier portions of the experiment can simply be commented out, but sometimes there are complex dependencies where the piece under development depends on information generated during a previous section.
+Simulation can help by simulating *part* of an experiment, generating the data that is needed to test a later portion.

+**Example: Developing a Feedback Screen**.
+This example simulates a visual search task but skips the simulation for the final feedback screen, allowing the researcher to get quick feedback on changes being made to that piece of the experiment.
+[Code](), [Live Demo]().

+## Use Case 4: Visualizing Participant Behavior